rhayman/ephysiopy/README.md

 =============

 A mixin class called FigureMaker allows consistent plots, regardless of recording technique.
-All plotting functions there begin with "make" e.g "makeRateMap" and return an instance of a matplotlib axis
+All plotting functions there begin with "make" e.g "_getRateMapPlot" and return an instance of a matplotlib axis